popCoffee/YOLO-auto-train/README.md

 * Subdivisions number is standard 8.
 Decreasing it may cause a seg fault.
 The GPU may run out of memory.
 However 6 is a good number to use on better GPUs.

 * Make sure each jpg file has a corresponding .txt file before training!
-* (For now) Make sure you dont have multiple instance of BBox label tool multi class.
+* (For now) Make sure you dont have multiple folders of BBox label tool multi class.
 Ensure that the image folder with your images has a unique name.
 Ensure that there is not another folder called "Labels".